Building an Accessible RCMP: The Framework to Deliver the First Departmental Accessibility Strategy and Accessibility Plan 2023-2025

 - Built environment – Property Management and others as identified in the Accessibility Plan

-- Design and delivery of services and programs – Various leads as identified in the Accessibility Plan
+- Design and delivery of programs and services – Various leads as identified in the Accessibility Plan

 - Procurement of goods services and facilities – Procurement and Contracting and others as identified in the Accessibility Plan

-- Communication technology and information management – Information Technology and Information Management and others as identified in the Accessibility Plan
+- Information and Communication Technologies – Information Technology and Information Management and others as identified in the Accessibility Plan

 - Transportation- Fleet Management and others as identified in Accessibility Plan